Industry Insights

 Embedded freight insurance is a different kind of lever.
 It doesn't require operational change.
 It doesn't compress existing margins.
 It generates revenue from volume the carrier already has, on freight they're already moving, from customers they already serve.

-The question isn't whether this works.
-The 16-year track record and the documented proof points answer that.
+The question isn't whether the model works.
 The question is how long a carrier wants to leave that revenue line empty.

 This information is general in nature and does not take into account your personal circumstances.
-You should read the relevant Product Disclosure Statement and consider whether any product is appropriate for you before making any decisions.
+You should read the relevant Product Disclosure Statement, Financial Services Guide and Target Market Determination and consider whether any product is appropriate for you before making any decisions.

 FreightInsure